• Art magazine

 The Scandinavian interior design movement has its origin in Scandinavia .
 This region includes Denmark, Norway and Sweden.
 Since these are part of a larger group of countries known Nordic countries

-They combine geography, history and culture of these nations.
-Even if the contemporary Scandinavian interior design is similar, every country has a different style that is unique.
+The geography, history, and culture of these nations connect them.
+While contemporary Scandinavian interior design is similar, each country has a distinct, unique style.

 Originally developed in the 20th century, the Scandinavian interior design is now one of the most commonly used furnishing styles in interior design.
 Two of the many aspects that homeowners still inspire today are his emphasis on comfort and simplicity.